tebl/RC6802-Microchicken/RC6802 CPU/README.md

 # RC6802 Microchicken

 One of my most enjoyable reads the past year has been "22 micro-computer projects - to build, learn and learn" by Daniel L. Metzger, the Microchicken-computer is described in detail within it and so I sought to build one myself.
-The computer has been designed as a set of smaller modules, for an overall description a listing of the available modules - see the main project [README](https://github.com/tebl/RC6802-Microchicken).
+The computer has been designed as a set of smaller modules, for an overall description a listing of the available modules - see the main project [README](https://github.com/tebl/RC6802-Microchicken)!

 ## CPU
-The CPU module has been designed to stack with the UI-board, doing it this way the overall project stays within manageable PCB-costs and should be buildable for anyone with a reasonable set of tools.
+The CPU module has been designed to stack with the User Interface-module, doing it this way the overall project stays within manageable PCB-costs and should be buildable for anyone with a reasonable set of tools available.
 An assembled version of the CPU-module by itself as well as a version stacked underneath the User Interface module can be seen below.

 ![Assembled CPU Board](https://github.com/tebl/RC6802-Microchicken/raw/master/gallery/2019-11-25%2019.54.03.jpg)
 ![Stacked boards](https://github.com/tebl/RC6802-Microchicken/raw/master/gallery/2019-11-25%2020.13.31.jpg)